 Additional details are available at http://www.medicine.usask.ca/academic-units/support-units/communications/news/accreditation-information.html

-UPDATE: On January 23, 2014, University Council approved the motion brought forward by the Admissions Committee recommending that, for application to the College of Medicine in October 2015 (for admission August 2016), all Saskatchewan residents must have written the Medical College Admissions Test (MCAT) prior to application.
-The motion now moves to University Senate on April 26, 2014 for final approval.
-In the event the new MCAT requirement is approved, all prerequisite requirements would be concurrently deleted.
+UPDATE: On April 26, 2014, University Senate approved the motion that, for application to the College of Medicine in October 2015 (for admission August 2016), all Saskatchewan residents must have written the Medical College Admissions Test (MCAT) prior to application.
+As a result, prerequisite courses will be RECOMMENDED ONLY and will not be required.